sel4devkit/sel4devkit-maaxboard-microkit-hdmi-driver/README.md

-# sel4 HDMI
+# seL4 HDMI Driver

-This repo contains the code for an sel4 HDMI driver that can display a static or moving image.
+This repo contains an sel4 HDMI driver that is compatible with NXP devices that use the Display Controller Subsystem (DCSS) e.g imx8m.
 To display moving images, double buffering has been implemented.
 This means that whilst the current frame is being displayed, the next frame is being written to.

 **For moving images, a visible redraw of the screen is seen when switching between frames.
 This is most noticeable when the entire screen has changed (see example rotating_bars).**

-# Building firmware
+# Building boot loader and firmware

 To use this driver the correct HDMI firmware needs to be flashed onto the maaxboard.
 This can be achieved by using the following repo: